 BA (Hons) Theology and Ministry

 The programme offers a solid foundation in theology and biblical studies.
 It offers a mixture of core and optional units including Biblical Theology, Theology in the Contemporary World, Introduction to the Old Testament, New Testament Exegesis and Introduction to Church History.
 It also includes practical instruction and experience in mission and ministry, with units such as Introduction to Christian Leadership, Mission Placement, Mission and Evangelism, and Public Theology.
 Students can opt to take a Placement Year between their second and third years.

 - BA (Hons) Theology and Ministry: key information set pdf, 438 KB

 - BA (Hons) Theology and Ministry: programme specification pdf, 795.455 KB

-Find out more about this course on one of our virtual open days:
+Find out more about this course at one of our upcoming events:

 Studying Theology has opened my mind to many questions and enhanced my understanding of faith and truth.
 It’s a privilege to be studying in such a beautiful and peaceful part of the world.

 Studying the BA (Hons) Theology and Ministry programme is a fantastic way of learning from God both academically and devotionally.
 I would recommend it to anyone who wants to grow alongside fellow Christians in their understanding of God.

 Dr Sandra Brower